 We started this week - yet I cannot wait any longer to talk about this book.

-A. A. Milne's excquisite language, the irreverence of his plots and his playfullness with syntax and vocabulary - it surprised my kids.
+A. A. Milne's exquisite language, the irreverence of his plots and his playfulness with syntax and vocabulary - it surprised my kids.

 My twins expected a linear, predictable story.

 There is no way that kids can escape falling under the magical spell of Pooh and Piglet, Owl and Eeyore, Rabbit and Tigger, Kanga and Baby Roo .... and their master friend - the source of inspiration for all the stories - Christopher Robin.

 But this is not a story for kids.

 Beware, my friends, if you open this book, you will be unable to escape the charm of Pooh.